2019 Inductees

 Maxwell "Max" McNab

 Maxwell “Max” McNab was born in 1924 in the town of Watson and grew up playing his Minor hockey in Saskatoon.
 During the years 1944 and 1945, McNab would serve in the military during the Second World War.
 Upon his return, McNab would play one season in 1945 with the Regina Caps before pursuing his NHL dream.
-Beginning with a few short stints in the United States Hockey League, International Hockey League and American Hockey League, McNab would finally receive the call up to the…
+Beginning with a few short stints in the United States Hockey League, International Hockey League and American Hockey League, McNab would finally receive the call-up to the…

 Read more